theundebruijn/theundebruijn.com/README.md

 `ktx ^4.3.2`

-The project relies on `build/compile-time` compression of the `gLTF` assets using Kronos's [KTX toolset](https://github.com/KhronosGroup/KTX-Software).
+The project relies on `build/compile-time` compression of the `gLTF` assets using Khronos's [KTX toolset](https://github.com/KhronosGroup/KTX-Software).

 Without getting too into the weeds, it's being used to convert the textures that are part of Blender's `gLTF` exporter to `ktx`  (an intermediate basis texture format that losslessly decompresses on the gpu).

-If there's one takeaway you get from this is that when uploading textures to the gpu in non-native formats (`webp`, `png`) a conversion takes place that _will_ block the main render loop and causes the browser's (or `Electron`'s) main thread to stall.
-Using `ktx` as an intermediate prevent this and ensures smooth loading of assets, even on mobile platforms.
+If there's one takeaway you get from this; is that when uploading textures to the gpu in non-native formats (`webp`, `png`) a conversion takes place that _will_ block the main render loop and causes the browser's (or `Electron`'s) main thread to stall.

+Using `ktx` as an intermediate prevent this and ensures smooth loading of assets.
+Even on mobile platforms.

 ```
 //////////////////